elmunoz42/sbcc-ev-charging-stations/README.md

 - **Growth in Energy Demand**: PowerFlex time series data reveals a consistent upward trend in kilowatt-hours of energy delivered through charging stations, with identifiable seasonality patterns that have been captured in our forecasting models.

-- **Accelerating EV Adoption**: California Energy Department data demonstrates an exponential increase in battery electric vehicles, confirming the need for Santa Barbara County's ambitious infrastructure expansion plans.
+- **Accelerating EV Adoption**: California Energy Commission data demonstrates an exponential increase in battery electric vehicles, confirming the need for Santa Barbara County's ambitious infrastructure expansion plans.

 - **Optimization Opportunities**: Decision tree analysis identified efficiency improvements that could complement new station construction—specifically, targeting the 6% of charging sessions with excessive idle times through policy adjustments could significantly increase existing infrastructure capacity.